 One of 14 CDC-funded PERLCs nationwide, The UNC PERLC is focused specifically on meeting the training needs of the public health workforce at local, regional, and state public health agencies in North Carolina, Virginia, and West Virginia.
 UNC PERLC works collaboratively with key partners in each state to develop training around national Public Health Preparedness & Response (PHP&R) Core Competencies, as well as carry out other training activities requested by these partners, particularly those that align with their designated high-priority target Public Health Emergency Preparedness (PHEP) Capabilities.
-Learn more about the training and technical assistance programs developed under the UNC PERLC.

 NC Occupational Safety and Health Education and Research Center (NC OSHERC)